gullah26/Rock_Paper_Scissors/README.md

 * I confirm that all fonts and images on each section of the page is readable on all tested screens: the header, buttons, footer.

+## Tools used

+* HTML : For the webpage and schemantic structure [HTML](https://www.w3schools.com/html/ "w3schools")

+* CSS: For styling and how the page should display [CSS](https://www.w3schools.com/css/ "w3schools")

+* JAVASCRIPT: It makes the website interactive and user responsive [Javascript](https://www.w3schools.com/js/ "w3schools")

 ## Bugs
 * No bugs was found.